Parental Leave

 Ashley Hunt, Director and Employment Lawyer shares his views on Parental Leave and the reasons why men are reluctant to take shared parental leave

-Over four years ago it was decided that the legislation permitting time off for new fathers was not sufficient and that it needed to be overhauled.
+Over nine years ago it was decided that the legislation permitting time off for new fathers was not sufficient and that it needed to be overhauled.
 In came ‘shared parental leave’.

 On paper the idea is strong and inclusive, the objective is to allow fathers substantial time off to care and bond with their new baby, alike women.
 Shared parental leave surrounded itself with rules that in theory meant that women, those particularly in higher earning roles could return to work with the safe knowledge that the care for her new baby was being taken good care of by the father, allowing a couple to work and raise their new child.